Coronavirus Aid, Relief, and Economic Security (CARES) Act Student Grants

 Who is Eligibility for CARES Act Student Grant?

 This grant may be available to students who have completed the Free Application for Federal Student Aid (FAFSA) and were enrolled and attending Lake Region State College after March 13, 2020.
 The student must have experienced additional expenses due to the disruption of campus services because of COVID-19.
-Eligible expenses include but are not limited to food, housing, such as having to move off campus when dormitories closed, course materials, technology, health care, childcare and other.
+Eligible expenses include but are not limited to food, housing, such as having to move off-campus when dormitories closed, course materials, technology, health care, childcare, and others.

-After the Spring 2020 semester ends, student must be registered for Summer and/or Fall semester to be eligible for a CARES Act Student Grant.
+After the Spring 2020 semester ends, students must be registered for Summer and/or Fall semesters to be eligible for a CARES Act Student Grant.

-Student enrolled in a program that has be approved by HLC as an eligible online program are not considered eligible for the CARES Act Grant if they are enrolled 100% in online courses.
+Students enrolled in a program that has been approved by HLC as an eligible online program are not considered eligible for the CARES Act Grant if they are enrolled 100% in online courses.